 PSUs earned based on absolute TSR, with meaningful TSR targets.
-In fiscal year 2021, the committee continued the PSU design begun in fiscal 2016: PSUs are earned for absolute TSR on the NYSE with a target earnout set at 10% compounded annual returns, which equates to 46% cumulative returns over four years, and 33% cumulative returns over three years.
+In fiscal year 2022, the committee continued the PSU design begun in fiscal 2016: PSUs are earned for absolute TSR on the NYSE with a target earnout set at 10% compounded annual returns, which equates to 46% cumulative returns over four years, and 33% cumulative returns over three years.
 The performance period is measured from the date of grant, which is the date of our annual stockholder meeting during that year.

-Our long-term PSUs are based on cumulative absolute TSR performance over a four-year performance period, with threshold, target, and maximum performance based on achieving four-year cumulative TSR of 22%, 46%, and 75%, respectively (based on 5%, 10% and 15% annualized returns, respectively).
+Our long-term PSUs are based on cumulative absolute TSR performance over a four-year performance period, with threshold, target, and maximum performance based on achieving four-year cumulative TSR of 22%, 46%, and 75%, respectively (based on annualized returns of 5% at threshold, 10% at target and 15% at maximum).
 Payouts may range from 50% to 225% of target shares granted, with no shares earned for below-threshold performance.
+Commencing with the grant of PSUs to be made for fiscal 2023, the compensation committee has reduced the maximum payout from 225% of target to 200% of target to be granted in November 2022.

 In addition, our PSUs provide for an earlier payout opportunity, to recognize that a multi-year TSR incentive is effectively subject to point-to-point comparison, and to encourage and recognize goal achievement on an accelerated basis.
-If we achieve cumulative three-year absolute TSR performance of 16% (representing threshold performance for the three-year period based on 5% annual returns) or greater at the end of the third year of the performance period, payout of the award accelerates to the end of the three-year period, with an earnout schedule for the three-year period that employs the same annualized TSR requirements of 5%, 10%, and 15% for threshold, target, and maximum performance as required under the four-year period, equating to 16%, 33%, and 52% cumulative returns, respectively, over the three-year period.
-If there is an award earned for three-year TSR performance, then there is no opportunity to earn additional awards for four-year TSR performance.
+If we achieve cumulative three-year absolute TSR performance of 16% (representing threshold performance for the three-year period based on threshold 5% annual returns) or greater at the end of the third year of the performance period, payout of the award accelerates to the end of the three-year period, with an earnout schedule for the three-year period that employs the same annualized TSR requirements of 5%, 10%, and 15% for threshold, target, and maximum performance are required under the four-year period, equating to 16%, 33%, and 52% cumulative returns, respectively, over the three-year period.
+If there is an award for three-year TSR performance, the performance period terminates and there is no opportunity to earn additional awards for four-year TSR performance.